1jour1vin

 Eye

-beautiful shiny dress
+beautiful, shiny dress

 Nose

-fresh, with more floral than fruity aromas
+fresh, with aromas that are more floral than fruity

 Serve